whataboutpets/minimal-mistakes/_posts/cats/2019-01-29-how-to-get-rid-of-cat-allergies.md

 Here's the deal:

-The job of our immune system is to find foreign substances, such as viruses and bacteria, and get rid of them.
+The job of our immune system is to find foreign substances…

+(such as viruses and bacteria)

+…and get rid of them.

 People with cat allergies have an **over-sensitive immune system**.

 It reacts to harmless proteins that are present in a cat's saliva, urine, and dander (dried flakes of skin).

-Be warned:

-Cat allergy symptoms range from mild to severe.

-Seek medical help immediately in case of a [severe reaction](https://www.aafa.org/asthma-symptoms/){:target="_blank"}.

-So what's The cure?
+So, what's the cure?

 [According](https://www.aafa.org/pet-dog-cat-allergies){:target="_blank"} to the Asthma and Allergy Foundation of America (AAFA) the best treatment is to **avoid contact with cats or the areas where they live**.